 You are authorized to leave from Genoa one day before the beginning of the event to attend and to come back one day after the end (two days before/after if the destination is out of Europe for technical reasons, for example time zone, flights stop ...).
-If you leave more days before and come back more days after, you have to demonstrate that this option is not more expensive than a travel in the right days
+If you leave more days before and come back more days after, you have to demonstrate that this option is not more expensive than a travel during the right days.

 The Department can directly pay the registration to conference/workshop or Winter/summer schools when the bank transfer is available as method of payment.
-It is exceptionally possible to ask for an advance payment of the possible expenditures for the mission when the quote is equal or higher than €250.00.
-For missions an anticipation of the 75% of the all expenses is possible (follow the instructions in the Manual).
+Exceptionally it is possible to ask for an advance payment of the possible expenditures for the mission, this when the quote is equal or higher than €250.00.
+In case of a mission it is possible to have an anticipation of 75% of all expenses (follow the instructions in the Manual).

-The PhD student has to pay in advance all of the expenses and collect all the original receipts (train/flight tickets, meals, public transportation, certificate of attendance) therefore when you will come back you have to deliver the original receipts to the Department Administration, Villa Bonino Viale Causa 13, 1st floor Monday 2.00-4.00 pm; Tuesday 9.00-11.00 am and Friday 10.00-12.00 am
+The PhD student has to pay in advance all of the expenses and collect all the original receipts (train/flight tickets, meals, public transportation, certificate of attendance) therefore when you will come back you have to deliver the original receipts to the Department Administration, Villa Bonino Viale Causa 13, 1st floor Monday 2.00-4.00 pm; Tuesday 9.00-11.00 am and Friday 10.00-12.00 am.

-FOR STUDENTS WORKIN IN OTHER HOSTING INSTITUTIONS
+FOR STUDENTS LOCATED/WORKING IN OTHER HOSTING INSTITUTIONS

-In case your travel is reimbursed by other institution, since you are UNIGE Phd students you have to be authorized by UNIGE.
+In case your travel is reimbursed by other institution, since you are UNIGE PhD students you have to be authorized by UNIGE.
 The procedure is the same as above.
 When you came back you have to close the procedure with the option "mission done without expenditures".